American Airlines is the world’s largest airline, with the biggest fleet and highest revenue of any airline company in the world.

 All the ways to earn AAdvantage miles are outlined below.

-1. American Airlines AAdvantage Credit Card Sign-Up Bonuses
+1. American Airlines Credit Card Sign-Up Bonuses

 American Airlines merged with US Airways in early 2015.
-With this merge, many aspects of the AAdvantage Miles program changed, including the credit cards used directly for earning miles.
+With this merge, many aspects of the American AAdvantage Miles program changed, including the credit cards used directly for earning miles.

 After the merge, the US Airways Dividend miles program went away.
 Dividend miles, for the people who had them, turned into AAdvantage miles.

-Additionally, the old US Airways Premier World Mastercard turned into a Barclays Aviator Red Mastercard that now earns AAdvantage miles.
+Additionally, the old US Airways Premier World MasterCard turned into a Barclays Aviator Red MasterCard that now earns AAdvantage miles.

 I know all of this because it’s exactly what happened to me!
-I now earn AAdvantage miles with a Barclay Aviator Red Mastercard, which was sent to me to replace my old US Airways card.
+I now earn AAdvantage miles with a Barclay Aviator Red MasterCard, which was sent to me to replace my old US Airways card.

 Soon after, my Dividend miles turned into AAdvantage miles!
 The downside for everyone else is that there’s no way to get an Aviator card, unless you were issued one like I was as a result of the merger.